bmolnar91/workbook/module_advanced_enterprise_general.md

 If a victim user visits the attacker's web page, the following will happen:

 - The attacker's page will trigger an HTTP request to the vulnerable web site.
-- If the user is logged in to the vulnerable web site, their browser will automatically include their session cookie in the request (assuming SameSite cookies are not being used).
+- If the user is logged in to the vulnerable web site, their browser will automatically include their session cookie in the request (assuming **SameSite** cookies are not being used).
 - The vulnerable web site will process the request in the normal way, treat it as having been made by the victim user, and change their email address (or something similar).

+A concrete example of a CSRF attack:

+- The attacker sends an email with a beautiful offer, and adds a CTA button at the end, "GET A 50% DISCOUNT".
+- The user is thrilled by this awesome offer and clicks the button.
+- In reality, the button submits a POST form to your web application, and more specifically to the endpoint that changes the user's password with a new one.
+- Because cookies are sent in every request, even cross-domain ones, the endpoint works as expected if the user has logged in, in an earlier step to your web application.
+- Now the user is logged out and cannot log in to your web application anymore.

 The most robust way to defend against CSRF attacks is to include a **CSRF token** within relevant requests.
 The token should be: